mb0/daql-go/evt/README.md

 Every transaction generates an audit log entry that has extra information.
 Backup and restore require both audit and event logs, as well as other data not covered by the event sourcing.

 `Server` provides hub services to subscribe and publish to a ledger.
-Servers usually uses a ledger implementation that updates the latest model state to support queries without event aggregation for most operations.
+Servers usually use a ledger implementation that updates the latest model state to support queries without event aggregation for most operations.
 We might at some point introduce stateless topics, that have their only persistent representation in the ledger.